 LaToya McBean Pompy, immigrated to the United States herself.
 Her experience sparked an interest in helping many families be together in the U.S. by founding McBean Law.
 If you need help with your or a loved one’s visa, contact us here or call us today at (888)-462-4006 to schedule a private consultation with LaToya and her team of immigration attorneys who are here to help you.

-Government forms aren't always easy to handle alone.
-That's why working with an immigration lawyer is so important.
+Government forms aren’t always easy to handle alone.
+That’s why working with a New York immigration lawyer at McBean Law is so important.
 They can guide you through each step.
-Here's what to expect:
+Here’s what to expect:

 Ask your lawyer to check if you meet all the requirements first.